BanuPrakash/Spring/README.md

 			<artifactId>spring-boot-starter-cache</artifactId>
 		</dependency>

-By Default ConcurrentMapCacheManager is used by default --> In Memory.
+By Default ConcurrentMapCacheManager [ ConditionalBean ] is used by default --> In Memory.
 Can't be used in Cluster environment, many instances running on docker, can't be used between micro-services

 Steps: